What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 This leads to a common crash pattern:

 This rapid onset of bodily needs can trigger an immediate meltdown or shutdown because the sensory load is too high to process.
-To manage this, we often recommend “externalizing” these cues—using visual timers or apps not just for productivity, but as biological check-ins.
+To manage this, use “externalizing” cues like visual timers or apps.
+Use them not just for productivity, but as biological check-ins.

 You can read more about how sensory perception shapes daily life in our article on how autistic people see the world.